pasudyan/ConstrMixMod/README.md

 # ConstrMixMod
 R package for [Flexible Mixture Modeling on Constrained Spaces](https://arxiv.org/abs/1809.09238)

-The functions here are used to generate figures in the paper.
+The functions here are used to generate results in the paper.
 The main function to draw inference with Gibbs sampling is:
 ```r
 infConstrMixMod(mix, Xdata, constr, K, thr, constrType, niwpr, ...)
 ```